rtCamp/nginx-helper/readme.txt

 = FAQ - Nginx Fastcgi Cache Purge =

+**Q. Does it work for custom posts and taxonomies?**
+Yes.
+It handles all post-types same way.

+For any page on your site, try purging cache manullay for it, by following instructions mentioned in next answer.

 **Q. How do I know my Nginx config is correct for fastcgi purging?**

 For any page on your site, try purging cache manullay for it, by following instructions mentioned in next answer.

 **Q. I need to flush a cached page immediately!
 How do I do that?**

 Nginx helper plugin try to handle all common cases when you need to purge a cached copy of page. e.g. a post is edited, a comment is approved on a post, etc.

 If you come across any URL like `http://example.com/hello-world/' you can simply 'purge' before path-part of URL.